 The perception of security vulnerabilities between business owners and IT professionals is often worlds apart.
 News reports about ransomware attacks on organizations of virtually every size and type are everywhere, yet no one thinks they’re a target.
 In many cases, the awareness level only rises after cybercriminals strike close to home ‒ hitting their business or watching a friend try to recover from a serious incident.
 Pain is the ultimate teacher.

 MSPs constantly get frustrated trying to help their clients and prospects avoid those disruptive and costly lessons.
-Unfortunately, many decision makers disregard the warnings and make every excuse imaginable to avoid making larger investments in their cybersecurity protections.
+Unfortunately, many decision makers disregard the warnings and make every imaginable excuse to avoid making larger investments in their cybersecurity protections.
 It’s the classic “ostrich with its head in the sand” deflection.
 There’s no need to address a problem when their company hasn’t experienced any issues.

-The “too small or too insignificant to be a target” argument is one of the most common objections MSPs encounter and one of the hardest to overcome.
+The “too small or too insignificant to be a target” argument is one of the most common objections that MSPs encounter and one of the hardest to overcome.
 IT professionals understand that every computer is a target since cybercriminals don’t discriminate.
 Aggressors often cast a wide net, pushing their phishing attacks to as many email addresses as possible in the hope a small percentage will hit the mark.

 An Education-Heavy Sales Process

 First off, there’s no single “silver bullet” for overcoming the advanced security objection.
 MSPs need to hit their reluctant clients and prospects with a steady dose of business-critical information and common-sense options to keep the conversation moving in the right direction.
-That dialog is critical.
+That dialogue is critical.

 Content is king in security.
-While it won’t replace a successful sales team, it can augment their efforts and help break down prospects’ presumptions and objections.
+While it won’t replace a successful sales team, it can augment their efforts and help break down a prospect’s presumptions and objections.
 Of course, an effective strategy hinges on your team knowing and understanding the true obstacles they face.
 Is their push back a true objection or simply a smoke screen to delay making a key decision?
 That’s an important distinction and finding the truth can be very difficult without increasing the engagement.

 When your firm shares information on true SMB cybersecurity risks ‒ including the latest ransomware and downtime statistics from organizations such as CompTIA, IDC, and Gartner ‒ it opens the door to more meaningful business discussions.
 Relevant news can have the same effect.
 Share articles about security issues in similar-sized or situated organizations and, when possible, break down what went wrong and how that company could have stopped the attack.